 If you do not rent your property to make a profit, you can deduct your rental expenses only up to the amount of your rental income.
-You cannot carry forward your rental expenses that are more than your rental income.
+Any rental expenses in excess of rental income cannot be carried forward to the next year.
 For more information about the rules for an activity not engaged in for profit, see chapter 1 of Publication 535.

 Where to report.
 Report your not-for-profit rental income on line 21, Form 1040.
-Include your mortgage interest (if you use the property as your main home or second home), real estate taxes, and casualty losses on the appropriate lines of Schedule A (Form 1040), Itemized Deductions.
+You can include your mortgage interest (if you use the property as your main home or second home), real estate taxes, and casualty losses on the appropriate lines of Schedule A (Form 1040) if you itemize your deductions.

-Claim your other expenses, subject to the rules explained in chapter 1 of Publication 535, as miscellaneous itemized deductions on line 22 of Schedule A (Form 1040).
+Claim your other rental expenses, subject to the rules explained in chapter 1 of Publication 535, as miscellaneous itemized deductions on line 22 of Schedule A (Form 1040).
 You can deduct these expenses only if they, together with certain other miscellaneous itemized deductions, total more than 2% of your adjusted gross income.
-For more information about miscellaneous deductions, see Publication 529, Miscellaneous Deductions.

 Postponing decision.
 If your rental income is more than your rental expenses for at least 3 years out of a period of 5 consecutive years, you are presumed to be renting your property to make a profit.
-You may choose to postpone the decision of whether the rental is for profit by filing Form 5213, Election To Postpone Determination as To Whether the Presumption Applies That an Activity Is Engaged in for Profit.
+You may choose to postpone the decision of whether the rental is for profit by filing Form 5213.